 Exposure to ICT these days is NOT enough to ensure that learning occurs in either a curriculum subject or in ICT itself.

-So let's look at some strategies that you can use today the next time you observe a child using an ICT device.
+So let's look at some teaching strategies in early childhood that you can use today the next time you observe a child using an ICT device.

 1. Build on a child's experience of ICT at home